 One time, when we went to the movies, I showed mom the poster of a new movie I wanted to see, and she said it was too violent.
 The poster was a floating skull dripping with blood in front of a black background, what’s violent about that?
 And she didn’t even look at it because she never took her eyes off her phone!
 That’s what I saw!

 Anyway, I came home with Tom and told him right away to keep quiet.
 My parents were working from home, so I had to fill him in on the house rules.
-Every day after school I had to wash hands, get something to eat, do my homework.
+Every day after school I had to wash my hands, get something to eat, do my homework.
 Wash.
 Eat.
 Homework.
 And I was about to do it all in silence.
 I told Tom this; he said he understood.

 I don’t know what the heck Tom was thinking, but after he washed his hands, he passed by my parent’s office yelling HEYOO! at the top of his lungs!
-And he said it just like that, HEYOO, HEYOO! it was so strange… I was expecting the worst when I investigated the office.
+And he said it just like that, HEYOO, HEYOO! it was so strange… I was expecting the worst when I investigated further.
 Mom was there, with her headset on, which scared me even more.
 I saw her hand hovered over the mute button, probably waiting for her turn to speak.
 She was working beside Dad, but neither said anything to Tom or me.
 Their screen was moving, scrolling and scrolling.
 Were they even reading anything?
 Did they hear Tom?

 “Shut up!
-My parents are working.”
-I snap.
+My parents are working,” I snap.

-Tom lunges forward, diving headfirst into the carpet where he rolls across the floor and rises back to his feet, smooth as a ninja, quiet as a feather.
+Tom lunged forward, diving headfirst into the carpet where he rolls across the floor and rises back to his feet, smooth as a ninja, quiet as a feather.
 I reach inward to grab him, yet my feet can’t cross into the office once I spot the Do Not Disturb sign swinging from the doorknob.

 “No, no, no. Slow down.
-We must be quiet; my parents are at work in there.
+We gotta be quiet; my parents are at work in there.
 We can’t interrupt them.”
 I plead.
 My voice is a whisper, doing my best to remain undetected, considering Tom’s rowdiness.
-He almost took my outstretched hand until I follow his eyes up to mom’s computer.
+He almost took my outstretched hand until I followed his eyes up to mom’s computer.
 Rows of dreaded cells packed with words and numbers hypnotize us.
 I remember Mom talking about this screen.
 It always frustrated her.
 I wasn’t sure why she was always on it, considering how angry it made her.

 Tom screamed at the top of his lungs so loud both Mom and Dad’s computer screens exploded!
 Mom and Dad flew backward, propelled from their Herman Miller, tumbling into the hallway.
 I barely got out of the way!
 Electric dust crackles from their destroyed computer screens.
 Thick, smoky dust groups together with a low growl, moaning, bursting into every room like a bitter storm cloud of data, searching for another computer to infect.
 I look at Tom who was smiling beside the unlit Wi-Fi box holding the disconnected plug.
 When the data cloud returned, it hovered above my parents, wondering where to go.